 Intangible assets that are acquired by the Group and have finite useful lives are measured at cost less accumulated amortization and any accumulated impairment losses.
-Items of property, plant and equipment are measured at cost, which includes capitalized borrowing costs, less accumulated depreciation and any accumulated impairment losses.
+Items of leasehold improvements and equipment are measured at cost, which includes capitalized borrowing costs, less accumulated depreciation and any accumulated impairment losses.

 Amortization and depreciation is calculated using the straight-line method over the estimated useful lives, and is recognized in profit or loss.
 Depreciation and amortization methods and useful lives are reviewed at each reporting date and adjusted if appropriate.
-The estimated useful lives of property, plant and equipment for current and comparative periods are as follows:
+The estimated useful lives of leasehold improvements and equipment for current and comparative periods are as follows:

+- Software 3-4 years

+- Laboratory equipment 5-10 years

-Laboratory equipmentOffice and IT equipment3 - 6 years
+- Office and IT equipment 3-6 years

-Leasehold improvements over the term of the lease
+- Leasehold improvements over the term of the lease